TimoLin/SpotifyLyrics/Readme.md

 > Thanks to fr31, the lyrics.py and services.py are copied from this project

 - [spotipy](https://github.com/plamere/spotipy)
-> A light weight Python library for the Spotify Web API. [spotipy doc](http://spotipy.readthedocs.org/)
+> A light weight Python library for the Spotify Web API.
+[Docs of spotipy](http://spotipy.readthedocs.org/)

 ## Todo list
 - [ ] Add more lyrics search api like `Neatease`, `Xiami`
 - [ ] Re-consider synced lyrics implementation to improve performence
 - [ ] Save lyrics to local drive and first check local lyrics
+- [ ] Exception handling